hasadna/hasadna-k8s/charts-external/odata/README.md

         * `source switch_environment.sh odata test1`
     * Create a Google Cloud service account file with permissions to read the backup files
     * You should have the Google Cloud Storage urls to the db and datastore-db backup files.
-    * `charts-external/odata/deploy.sh --restore /path/to/google/cloud/service_account.json gs://backups-bucket-name/path/to/db-backup gs://backups-bucket-name/path/to/datastore-db-backup`
+    * `charts-external/odata/deploy.sh --restore /path/to/google/cloud/service_account.json gs://odata-k8s-backups/production/blue/ckan-db-dump-$(date +%Y-%m-%d).ckan.dump gs://odata-k8s-backups/production/blue/datastore-db-dump-$(date +%Y-%m-%d).datastore.dump`
 * Wait for all pods to be in Running state
   * `./kubectl.sh loop get pods`
   * If a pod has problems try to force recreate